RATHUR1/Black-Friday-Deals/README.md

 ## 🎓 Reference & Education
 ### 💰 [DEVONthink](https://www.devontechnologies.com/promotions/blackfriday) - DEVONthink is your paperless office.
 It stores all your documents, helps you keep them organized, and presents you with what you need to get the job done.
 25% off Nov 25th – Nov 28th 2022.
+### 💸 [Fuelance Freelance System](https://unapologeticih.gumroad.com/l/ktxfX) - Find Freelance Clients on Autopilot.
+Onboard them & Manage Projects Effortlessly.
+Fuelance helps you to find repeatable clients in record time, and collaborate with them in customizable workspaces packed with freelance docs & templates in real time.
+80% OFF.
+Lifetime Access, Use code 80OFFBF at the checkout

 ## 📰 News
 ### 💰 [Elytra](https://apps.apple.com/app/apple-store/id1433266971?pt=119194029&ct=blackfridayrepo&mt=8) - Simple & Private RSS Feeds Reader